-Term Definition Source Inuvialuit Those people known as Inuvialuit, Inuit or Eskimo who are beneficiaries under [the Inuvialuit Final Agreement] by reason of the settlement of their claim to traditional use and occupancy of the land in the ISR and who are represented by the Committee for Original Peoples' Entitlement (COPE) and, where the context requires, includes the Inuvialuit Regional Corporation, the Inuvialuit Land Corporation, the Inuvialuit Development Corporation, the Inuvialuit Investment Corporation, the Inuvialuit community corporations and any other corporation, trust or organization controlled by the Inuvialuit that may be established by or pursuant to [the Inuvialuit Final Agreement].
+Term Definition Source Inuvialuit Those people known as Inuvialuit, Inuit or Eskimo who are beneficiaries under IFA s.2 [the Inuvialuit Final Agreement] by reason of the settlement of their claim to traditional use and occupancy of the land in the ISR and who are represented by the Committee for Original Peoples' Entitlement (COPE) and, where the context requires, includes the Inuvialuit Regional Corporation, the Inuvialuit Land Corporation, the Inuvialuit Development Corporation, the Inuvialuit Investment Corporation, the Inuvialuit community corporations and any other corporation, trust or organization controlled by the Inuvialuit that may be established by or pursuant to [the Inuvialuit Final Agreement].
 Inuvialuit includes the Inuvialuit Game Council and the Hunters and Trappers Committees.
-IFA s.2 Life of the Project The planned length of time the development will be operational, as determined by the Developer in its Project Description.
-EIRB Mitigation Means, in respect of a project, the elimination, reduction or control of the adverse environmental effects of the project, and includes restitution for any damage to the environment caused by such effects through re-placement, restoration, compensation or any other means.
-CEAA s.2 Public Means, "governmental authorities competent to authorize the development", "government departments and agencies", "Inuvialuit organizations" and "other parties to the review proceedings".
-EIRB Wildlife Means all fauna in a wild state other than reindeer.
+Life of the The planned length of time the development will be operational, as determined by EIRB Project the Developer in its Project Description.
+Mitigation Means, in respect of a project, the elimination, reduction or control of the adverse CEAA s.2 environmental effects of the project, and includes restitution for any damage to the environment caused by such effects through re-placement, restoration, compensation or any other means.
+Public Means, "governmental authorities competent to authorize the development", EIRB "government departments and agencies", "Inuvialuit organizations" and "other 0 (1) parties to the review proceedings".
+Means, "development that meets the needs of the present without compromising D 141 1 Sustainable the ability of future generations to meet their own needs."
+Brundtland Development Commission 1 Wildlife Means all fauna in a wild state other than reindeer.
 IFA s.2